polarsquad/docker-basics-workshop/www/content/04-managing-containers.md

 If you want the container to be automatically removed after it has stopped, you can add the `--rm` flag to `docker run`.
+It's considered a good idea to use `--rm` by default.

     $ docker run --rm --name web -p 8080:80 nginx
     $ docker stop web